FriendsOfCake/search/README.md

   multiple values.
 If disabled, and multiple values are being passed, the filter will fall back to using the default value defined by the `defaultValue` option.

+- `multiValueSeparator` (`string`, defaults to `null`) Defines whether the filter should auto-tokenize multiple values using a specific separator string.
+If disabled, the data must be an in form of an array.

 - `field` (`string|array`), defaults to the name passed to the first argument of the add filter method) The name of the field to use for searching.
 Works like the base `field` option but also accepts multiple field names as an array.
 When defining